 - Additional work done by the taxpayer while the credit is being claimed, for a period of up to 5 years, must be consistent with the Secretary of the Interior's Standards for Rehabilitation.
 During this period, the State Historic Preservation Officer may inspect and review additional work to the certified historic residential structure.
-If this work is not consistent with the Standards for Rehabilitation, the taxpayer and Department must be notified in writing and any unused portion of the credit, including any carryforward, is forfeited. - The South Carolina Department of Archives and History has developed an application and certification process.
+If this work is not consistent with the Standards for Rehabilitation, the taxpayer and Department must be notified in writing and any unused portion of the credit, including any carryforward, is forfeited. - 2.
+The South Carolina Department of Archives and History has developed an application and certification process.
+A taxpayer claiming the credit must pay a preliminary and a final fee to the South Carolina Department of Archives and History based on a proscribed schedule.
+The Department of Archives and History has stated that the new fees will only apply to a taxpayer that submits an application after September 29, 2020.
 A copy of the application and certification information can be obtained from the South Carolina Department of Archives and History at 803-896-6174.
 A taxpayer may appeal a decision of the State Historic Preservation Officer to a committee of the State Review Board.